How To Use Laravel 10 to Create a Dynamic Bar Chart

 Run this command to terminal.

-It will create test data into database table.
+It will seed test data into database table.

 It will create a file StudentController.php inside /app/Http/Controllers folder.